gohugoio/hugo/content/en/content-management/cross-references.md

 **Paths without a leading `/` will first  be tried resolved relative to the current page.**

-You will get an error if you document could not be uniquely resolved.
+You will get an error if your document could not be uniquely resolved.
 The error behaviour can be configured, see below.

 ### Link to another language version